SUMMARY OF MINNESOTA IMPAIRED DRIVING STATUTES

 INDEPENDENT TEST STATUTE:

-Provided that the driver submits to an evidentiary test, he/she has the right to have someone of their own choosing administer a chemical test or tests in addition to any administered at the direction of a peace officer; provided, that the additional test sample on behalf of the person is obtained at the place where the person is in custody, after the test administered at the direction of a peace officer and at no expense to the state.
+Provided that the driver submits to a breath test under the implied consent law, he/she has the right to have someone of their own choosing administer a chemical test or tests in addition to any administered at the direction of a peace officer; provided, that the additional test sample on behalf of the person is obtained at the place where the person is in custody, after the test administered at the direction of a peace officer and at no expense to the state.
 The failure or inability to obtain an additional test or tests by a person does not preclude the admission in evidence of the test taken at the direction of a peace officer unless the additional test was prevented or denied by the peace officer.

 PLEA BARGAINING STATUTE: None.